shimaore/ccnq4-opensips/src/client/main.coffee.md

             maxAge = doc.expires*1000 - Date.now()
             debug 'save presentity', doc, maxAge

+FIXME should prune old presentities in the `o` while we are at it.

             o = cfg.presentities.get doc._upid
             o ?= {}
             o[doc.etag] = doc